uaarg/pigeon/README.md

   anything: if the tests don't pass, it means you broke something somehow (or, someone else commited a break, in which case find who and get them to fix it).
+* Documentation is in the doc folder. .odg files can be opened in LibreOffice Draw.

 Code Conventions